-Educator, entrepreneur, and youth advocate, Joseph H. Conyers—Assistant Principal Double Bass of The Philadelphia Orchestra—has spent the whole of his career as a multi-faceted artist whose innovative work in music education and access has been recognized internationally.
-Awards for his celebrated initiatives include the Sphinx Organization’s Medal of Excellence (2019)—the organization’s most prestigious recognition; the C. Hartman Kuhn award (2018)—the highest honor bestowed upon a musician of the Philadelphia Orchestra; and Musical America’s 30 Top Professionals—Innovators, Independent Thinkers, and Entrepreneurs (2018).
-In 2015, he was the inaugural recipient of the 2015 Young Alumni Award from his alma mater, the Curtis Institute of Music where he studied with Hal Robinson and Edgar Meyer.
-During the summer of 2021, Joseph was profiled on PBS in an Articulate feature which highlighted his work as Executive Director of Project 440—an organization that helps young people use their interest in music to forge new pathways for themselves and ignite change in their communities.
-Additionally, he is the Music Director of Philadelphia’s All-City Orchestra which showcases the top high school musicians of the School District of Philadelphia.
-He was named the Artistic Advisor & Artist-in-Residence for the Boston University Tanglewood Institute in 2020.
-A frequent guest clinician and speaker presenting from coast to coast, Conyers serves on the double bass faculty of The Juilliard School and Temple University, and he sits on the board of directors of the Greater Philadelphia Cultural Alliance.
+Educator, entrepreneur, and youth advocate Joseph H. Conyers—Assistant Principal Double Bass of The Philadelphia Orchestra—has spent the whole of his career as a multi-faceted 21st-century artist whose innovative work in music education and access has been recognized internationally.
+Awards for his celebrated initiatives include the Sphinx Organization’s Medal of Excellence (2019), the organization’s most prestigious recognition; the Theodore L. Kesselman Award from the New York Youth Symphony (2019); the C. Hartman Kuhn award (2018), the highest honor bestowed upon a musician of the Philadelphia Orchestra; and Musical America’s 30 Top Professionals: Innovators, Independent Thinkers, and Entrepreneurs (2018).
+In 2015, he was the inaugural recipient of the 2015 Young Alumni Award from his alma mater, the Curtis Institute of Music, where he studied with Hal Robinson and Edgar Meyer.
+During the summer of 2021, he was profiled on PBS in an Articulate feature that highlights his work as Founder and Vision Advisor of Project 440, an organization that helps young people use their interest in music to forge new pathways for themselves and ignite change in their communities.
+He is the Music Director of Philadelphia’s All-City Orchestra, which showcases the top high school musicians of the School District of Philadelphia.
+He was named the Director of the Young Artists Orchestra for the prestigious Boston University Tanglewood Institute in 2020.
+A frequent guest clinician and speaker presenting from coast to coast, Conyers serves on the double bass faculty of The Juilliard School.